livebg/artwork/README.md

 1. [Fork it](https://github.com/mitio/artwork/fork)
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make your changes
+4. Make sure the tests pass (`bundle exec rake`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+7. Create a new Pull Request